LowLevelLore/zbuild/README.md

 		KEY2: VALUE
 ```

+### Hierarchy of environment variables:

+The following is the heirarchy of the environment variables that we either define in config, pass to the executable, or create/update on the run.
+The following list is in the increasing order of priority, a variable with low priority of its source can be replaced by the low priority of the source.

+1. **Default** (variables already in the shell context)
+2. **Global** (Mentioned in the global configuration)
+3. **Local** (Mentioned in the local configuration)
+4. **Passed** (Passed to the executable either via command line using the '--env' flag or '--env-file' flag, both are same priority, but '--env' overrides the file version)
+5. **Script** (When a environment variable is defined at any point in the script, it will replace any matching variable, if we have a global variable X: a and we somewhere encounter export X=b, then all the subsequent calls of Z will have vaue of b)

 ## Example

 The self hoisting part, where zbuild handles the own building and deployment (push to github) is mentioned below, which can be used as an extensive example for the documentation.